worldline-go/test/README.md

 ## PostgreSQL

-You need to have a running PostgreSQL database to run the tests.
+Need to have a running PostgreSQL database to run the tests.
 To do that run it in the package level test main function.

 Our test package has `Main` function it will run the given function and accept a defer function for cleanup.